Chocolate Crinkle Cookies

-For the dry ingredients, combine flour, cocoa powder, baking powder, and salt:
+For the dry ingredients, combine all-purpose flour, unsweetened cocoa powder, baking powder, and salt in a large bowl:

 Whisk to combine:

-For the wet ingredients, combine eggs, sugar, oil, and vanilla extract:
+For the wet ingredients, combine eggs, granulated sugar, oil, and vanilla extract:

 Whisk vigorously for one minute until the mixture is light yellow and quite frothy:

 Add the wet ingredients to the dry:

-Stir it all together until you get a thick and shiny dough:
+Stir it all together until you get a thick and shiny dough, making sure that you don’t overmix:

 First, it develops the flavor of the cookie (I’ve tested this, and it doesn’t taste as good or chocolate-y without the chill period), and it also firms the dough so it’s more scoopable.

-Once the dough is chilled, use a cookie scoop to portion out scoops onto a tray:
+Once the dough is chilled, use a cookie scoop to portion out scoops onto a cookie sheet lined with parchment paper or a silicone mat:

-Roll them into balls with the palms of your hands, then coat generously in confectioner’s sugar:
+Roll the scoops into 1-inch balls with the palms of your hands, then coat the cookie balls generously in confectioner’s sugar:

 It’s fine if the cookies glisten a bit in the cracks, because you don’t want to overbake these cookies, and they continue to cook after you take them out of the oven.